The after-party is always happening here in Wan Chai, with a high concentration of bars, restaurants, and live music joints

 Need electronics?
 The Wan Chai Computer Centre is the biggest electronics mall in all of Hong Kong, selling everything from SD cards to laptops.
 It’s a claustrophobes’ nightmare, with lots of small shops packed in, and space is tight, but whatever you’re looking for you’ll find here.

 Next to the Hong Kong Convention Centre is the Wan Chai Ferry Pier, where the Star Ferry makes a direct route from Wan Chai over to Tsim Sha Tsui.
+The Aqua Luna also makes trips over to the Wan Chai Pier, during certain cruises.

 What to eat and drink in Wan Chai